Reproductive Freedom

 11. The goal is to increase access to reproductive health care for all Missourians.

-Full Text of Proposed Amendment 3
+Full Text of Amendment 3

-NOTICE: The proposed amendment revises Article I of the Constitution by adopting one new Section to be known as Article 1, Section 36.
+NOTICE: The amendment revises Article I of the Constitution by adopting one new Section to be known as Article 1, Section 36.

 Be it resolved by the people of the state of Missouri that the Constitution be amended.